 Top 15 Things to Do in Istanbul 2023

 As someone who has been a private tour guide in Istanbul for many years, I know well the expectations of foreign tourists about Istanbul.
-I opened the Istanbul Travel Blog site to guide those who will visit Istanbul.
-Now I want to share with you my list of the top things to do in Istanbul for 2022, based on 20 years of observations.
+Now I want to share with you my list of the top things to do in Istanbul for 2023, based on 20 years of observations.

 1. Taking a Bosphorus Cruise Ride